powerhouse-inc/powerhouse-docs/docs/reactor/analytics-processor.md

         console.log(">>> ", operation.type);
       }
     }

+    if (analyticsInputs.length > 0) {
+      try {
+        await this.analyticsStore.addSeriesValues(analyticsInputs);
+      } catch (e) {
+        console.error(`Error adding series values: ${e}`);
       }
+    }
+  }
 ```

-This function provides a list of strand objects, each with a list of document-model operations on them.
+This function provides a list of `strand` objects, each with a list of document-model operations (`Operation[]`) on them.
 Essentially, it is a list of lists.
-Each operation will have the previous state of the document as well as the next state.
+Each operation will have the previous state of the document and the next state.
 This allows analytics capture from new state, deltas, or the operations themselves.

-> Note that on the first operation (given by `firstOp.index === 0`), we clear any previous analytics series for that source.
+> Note that on the first operation (given by `firstOp.index === 0`), it is best practice to clear any previous analytics series for that source.
 This is so that we do not dual insert operations.

 Model-specific code will go where the `console.log` statement currently resides.

+> It is best practice to batch insert all updates to the analytics system.
+In this example, we add all updates to an array of inputs, then insert them all at once.
+This is optimal over `await`-ing each separate value.

 ## Learn By Example: RwaAnalyticsProcessor